 For a deeper dive into this topic, see What You Need to Know About Types of Captions.

 For me, I choose open captions over SEO.
 Why?
 Because captions have disappeared or not shown up for the viewer.
 That’s unacceptable.
+If there’s a guarantee the caption file will never disappear, I’d chose closed-captions.
+It gives the viewer more control.

 There are many more reasons, such as helping second language learners.
 When a company says its target audience has no deaf people or second language learners, here are six reasons that do apply to them.